AtB-AS/org/rfc/0002_Open-Source-Strategy.md

 AtB a more attractive workplace for many, which is important should it (want to) build an internal culture of software development.

-Ensure the safety of internal tokens and Entur tokens.
+Ensure the safety of internal tokens and Partner tokens.
 Environment Variables should be used only in build time and run time and should be nowhere near any public repo.

 ### What cannot be Open Sourced

-- Private repositories forked from Entur AS can under no circumstances be made public without explicit sayso from Entur AS.
+- Private repositories forked from Partners can under no circumstances be made public without explicit approval from Partners.
-- Integration libraries developed by Entur AS should not be Open Sourced.
+- Integration libraries developed by Partners should not be Open Sourced.
-- Snippets found within private code from Entur can under no circumstances be made public without explicit sayso from Entur AS.
+- Snippets found within private code from Entur can under no circumstances be made public without explicit approval from Partners.
 - Code we use where someone else has the license and the license is not of open source type.
 - API secrets, keys, and other tokens.
 (This also includes in readmes)
-- Entur AS partner token or any other tokens from Entur AS
+- Partners partner token or any other tokens from Partners
 - Real user data and user information.
 - Information that can hurt the goal of AtB or AtB as an organization should never be open-sourced.